siddrs/dotfiles/README.md

 ## Some Important Stuff:
 - **GTK THEME:**
 Grab the Tokyo Night GTK Theme from here: [`github.com/koiosdev/Tokyo-Night-Linux`](https://github.com/koiosdev/Tokyo-Night-Linux).
 Follow the instruction over there to install and enable it. <br> **P.S:** The aforementioned repo also has tokyo-night themes for Discord and Spotify.
+The Icon theme I use is Papirus Dark (Indigo).

 - **BLUETOOTH:** Make sure you have the bluetooth utilites installed (`bluez, bluez-utils, blueberry`).
 Then enable the bluetooth service `sudo systemctl enable --now bluetooth`